abhisheksoni27/LexerJS/README.md

 lexer.js test.json -f YayTheResultsYay
 ```

+***Note:*** If you provide a file name with extension, such as `art.json`, then the output mode will be determined from the fileName and the output mode flag ( if passed) will be overriden.

 # Running Examples

 The [examples](https://) directory contains a minimal example set that you can run lexer.js on.
 To do so, clone the repo, fire a terminal, and run: